 These twelve Jesus sent out after instructing them: "Do not go in the way of the Gentiles, and do not enter any city of the Samaritans;Matthew 10:5(NASB)

-Israel were God’s chosen people, through whom the Messiah was to be born.
-They were charged, at Sinai, to bring to light the Gentiles.
-They were to tell them God’s plan of salvation and His coming kingdom and they were to bring them into the fold of Israel.
-Holy men, from God’s chosen nation, prophesised about the coming Messiah and His eternal Kingdom.
+Israel were God's chosen people, through whom the Messiah was to be born.
+They were charged at Sinai, to bring to light the Gentiles.
+They were to tell them God's plan of salvation and His coming kingdom, and they were to bring them into the fold of Israel.
+Holy men from God's chosen nation, prophesied about the coming Messiah and His eternal Kingdom.
 All the promises of God were given to Israel and were to be completed through Israel.

-The mighty signs and wonders that Jesus performed throughout His ministry were to authenticate His Messianic claims.
-Moses and the prophet had written about Him and told the people how He could be recognised.
-He was to be crowned their King and they were to teach the gospel of the Kingdom to the Gentile nations.
+The mighty signs and wonders that Jesus performed throughout His ministry, were to authenticate His Messianic claims.
+Moses and the prophets had written about Him and told the people how He could be recognised.
+He was to be crowned their King, and they were to teach the gospel of the kingdom to the Gentile nations.

 Having already chosen His twelve disciples, Jesus encouraged them to pray for labourers to be sent throughout Israel, to tell of the good news of the kingdom of heaven.
 He then prepared the twelve for a special, evangelistic ministry, by equipping them with His own mighty power and sovereign authority.
 He gave them power over unclean spirits – to cast them out and to heal all kinds of sickness and diseases.